pyaephyowinn/pyaephyowinn/README.md

 # About Me

-- Full Stack at AYA Bank
+- Full Stack Developer at AYA Bank.
 - I mainly use TypeScript and Go.